 In the last 10 minutes, remove the aluminum foil.
 If using shredded coconut, sprinkle them on now (optional), then let the dish bake uncovered for the remaining bake time.
 The brownie smells should start wafting through the kitchen soon!

 Remove the dish from the oven, perform the knife test (run the tip of a knife into the brownie all the way to the bottom and then pull it out to see if the brownie mix is baked through.
 If so, the blade should be mostly clear with minimal batter on it.

-Notes: These brownies will harden as they cool.
+Notes: The brownies will come out feeling slightly soft after baking, but they will firm up and harden slightly in texture as they cool.
 By covering the dish with aluminum foil during the first part of the baking, you will prevent large cracks from forming on the brownie surface.

 Instead of using dates, you can substitute the half cup of dates with ¾ cup [dry weight] of raisins.
 Soak the raisins first in hot water for 5 minutes, then drain the liquid and place the soaked plump raisins in the food processor bowl to blend with the black beans.

 For a gluten-free version, use certified gluten-free oats in this recipe.